FontBureau/TypeRoof/docs/planning/compositor/roadmap.md

 ### Discrete runion outputs: the step policy

-Runion results can be discrete (column counts, algorithm selections, script runion sets) — they cannot lerp, they **step**.
-Policy: discrete nodes hold their cached value during animation until the change-driven side re-resolves and publishes a new step; consumers see hold-then-step, never interpolated nonsense (no 2.4 columns).
+Discreteness is a **per-runion, per-output property**, not a blanket rule: column counts, algorithm selections and script runion sets are discrete — they cannot lerp, they **step**.
+Other runions are continuous (auto-leading returns a float; XTRA width, optical size) and lerp freely like any animated property.
+Each runion declares which of its outputs are discrete vs. continuous.
+Policy for the discrete subset: discrete nodes hold their cached value during animation until the change-driven side re-resolves and publishes a new step; consumers see hold-then-step, never interpolated nonsense (no 2.4 columns).
 Crossfade/hold-settled UX is a consumer concern,